xaviermerino/ECE1552/FinalProject/README.md

   3. Play 150 Hz for 250ms

 ### Submission
 * Once you are done show your game to your TA.
 You might be asked to reduce the number of rounds to ease testing.
-If your game behaves properly you will receive credit.
+If your game behaves properly and all the requirements are met you will receive credit.
 * Zip your `.ino` file for submission.
 The .zip file must be named after your Tracks ID.
 This is for plagiarism detection purposes.